univention/ox-connector/docs/ox-connector-app/architecture.rst

    Script
       The *Script* runs inside the Docker container of the OX Connector.
-It handles the files in JSON format from the :term:`Listener Converter`, processes it and sends data to the :term:`SOAP API`.
+It handles the files in JSON format from the :term:`Listener Converter`, consumes it and sends data to the :term:`SOAP API`.

       The *Script* doesn't run multiple times at the same time.

-      It exits upon the first failed :term:`SOAP API` request and repeats once the :term:`Listener Converter` triggers the *Script*.

    OX App Suite
       *OX App Suite* is the groupware and collaboration software from Open-Xchange.